 11. Keep The Music Coming – Keep Your Music Marketing Plan Momentum Up!

-A skillset that you need for this is to understand how to use Spotify for Artists.
-Download my Ultimate Guide to Streaming to brush up on the most effective ways to get the music out there.
+You need a skillset for this to understand how to use Spotify for Artists.
+Login and watch their amazing videos to brush up on the most effective ways to get the music out there.
 Remember, you’re not limited to just releasing original new tracks.

 A best practice for keeping fans engaged with Spotify is the plan to release something every 4 to 6 weeks.
-This does not mean you have to write new songs although that is always great of course.
-You can also strategize on this platform by having an Artist’s Pick up, keeping your photos updated, and creating personal, branded, and mood-based playlists to share with your followers.
+This does not mean you have to write new songs, although that is always great, of course.
+You can also strategize on this platform by having an Artist Pick up, keeping your photos updated, and creating personal, branded, and mood-based canvases and playlists to share with your followers.

 Create Alternate Versions of Tracks